Nathaniel Spock - Mar 26 2021

 You can even find some Quora discussions related to Cannabis and IBS.
 Here is a response from Kellie G: Has cannabis helped alleviate SIBO or IBS issues at all?

-Research suggests that both scientists and patients have found benefits for IBS with CBD due to its anti-inflammatory action and pain relief.
+Research suggests that both scientists and patients have found benefits for IBS with CBD due to its anti-inflammatory action, pain relief, stimulation of the ECS, and its impact on gut microbiota.
 It is specifically helpful for people suffering from Gastrointestinal Disorders like IBS, SIBO, CD and IBD.
 While the science and feedback is promising, everyone’s body reacts differently and you may not experience the same effects as other users.
 However, if IBS symptoms are impacting your quality of life, then it is worth trying a natural treatment that is backed by science, such as CBD, CBG or Beta Caryophyllene.